How Does Post-Construction Collaboration Make Great Spaces Better? Find Out!

 Our Unique Approach to Ongoing, Post-Occupancy Collaboration

 We believe that the key to success in architectural design projects (and life in general!) is collaboration.
-That includes both initial projects and any follow-on work to further enhance the usefulness of a building or space.
+That includes both initial projects and any follow-on work to further enhance the usefulness of a space, building or campus.
 With education projects in particular, getting input and feedback from the teachers and students who use a facility every day is vital.

 While our team brings a wealth of skill and experience to bear on every design, we understand that, ultimately, only the people using a space can say how well it meets their needs.
 For that reason, we’re always eager to get additional insights that we use to guide post-occupancy enhancements.